FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week2_1.md

 6. ROUGE-1
    - The recall metric measures the number of words or unigrams that are matched between the refernce and the generated output divided by the number of words or unigrams in the reference.
    - precision measures the unigram matches divided by the output size.
-   - F1 score is the n=harmonic mean of both recall and precision.
+   - F1 score is the harmonic mean of both recall and precision.
    - Very basic metrics that only focused on individual words, and don't consider the ordering of the words. -> It can be deceptive.
-It's easily possible to generate sentences that score well bur would be subjectively poor.
+It's easily possible to generate sentences that score well but would be subjectively poor.
 ![image](https://github.com/FionaYuY/Generative-AI-with-Large-Language-Models_notes/blob/4fa1dd86ad50a603d4eaaee8ad695f2bb98b3546/week2_screenshots/0055.jpg)
 ![image](https://github.com/FionaYuY/Generative-AI-with-Large-Language-Models_notes/blob/4fa1dd86ad50a603d4eaaee8ad695f2bb98b3546/week2_screenshots/0056.jpg)
    - You can get a slightly better score by taking into account bigrams at at time from the reference and generated sentence. -> you can consider the order of the words